City of Raymore Economic Development Policy

-The purpose of a local economic development incentives policy is to provide guidance to property owners and developers on the use of public economic incentive tools by Raymore, Missouri.
-This policy is also designed to provide direction and an understanding of the City’s expectations regarding the process, standards and policies that will be applied by the City to the use of economic development tools.
+A local economic development policy provides guidance to property owners and developers on the use of public economic incentive tools by the City of Raymore, Missouri.
+This policy provides direction and an understanding of the City’s expectations regarding the process, standards and policies that will be applied by the City under the utilization of economic development tools.

 LOCATION BASED INCENTIVES